artbycode-id/artbc/README.md

 # artbc

-Accessible and customizable components that you can copy and paste into your apps.
-Free.
+Elegantly crafted components that you can copy, customize, and integrate into your apps.
+Accessible.
+Adaptable.
 Open Source. **Use this to build your own component library**.

 <!-- ![hero](apps/www/public/og.jpg) -->

 ## Documentation

-Visit <http://artbc.id/docs> to view the documentation.
+Visit <[http://artbc.id/docs](https://artbc.netlify.app/docs)> to view the documentation.

 ## Contributing